 Curbside recycling is offered in Flagler County by the respective waste hauler.
 Plastic and glass bottles, aluminum and steel cans, cardboard, and newspaper are the recyclables collected curbside.

-Other recyclable materials that may be disposed of at the landfill (but not curbside) are cardboard, waste oil, plastic bottles, aluminum cans, metal cans, office paper, and newspaper.
+Other recyclable materials that may be disposed of at the landfill (but not curbside) are cardboard, waste oil, office paper, and newspaper.

 For more information regarding recycling opportunities in Flagler County, call 386-517-2075.

 Currently, Flagler County qualifies for a Small County Solid Waste Grant administered through the FDEP based on a population of fewer than 110,000 residents.
 The grant award for fiscal year 2020 is $140,878.00, which covers some of the operating expenditures associated with this program.

 The Solid Waste Division employs two full-time employees and one part-time employee, one household hazardous waste technician who operates the collection center, one maintenance technician who provides for the long term care of the three closed facilities, and a part-time accountant who oversees the funding, grant, and contracted engineering services contracts.